 KEEP THE IDEAL SLEEPING TEMPERATURE WITH DAGSMEJAN

 Dagsmejan Balance collection is designed to help you keep the ideal sleeping temperature whilst providing optimal night comfort.
 Combining the finest natural fibres with patented textile technology this collection is scientifically proven to boost your sleep comfort.

 Katharina Geiger, a Swiss sleep coach, has tested Dagsmejan and describes why this now is the only sleepwear for her:

 "As a sleep coach, I always recommend Dagsmejan sleepwear to all my customers.
 For a good and restful sleep it is important to maintain the optimal sleeping temperature all night long.
 With Dagsmejan's sleepwear the body can regulate the temperature perfectly during the night.
 I and my customers are able to sleep better and therefore start the day more rested and efficient.
-In addition, the pajamas feels just perfect on the skin."
+In addition, the pyjamas feels just perfect on the skin."

-Dagsmejan’s Balance collection is 6x more breathable than cotton and 4x better at moisture management making it the best pajamas for night sweats.
+Dagsmejan’s Balance collection is 6x more breathable than cotton and 4x better at moisture management making it the best pyjamas for night sweats.
 As the temperature rises it will help to keep your sleeping temperature 1°C lower than cotton so you don’t get too hot at night.

 Discover how Dagsmejan’s moisture wicking pyjamas can help you sleep better: